-This little piggy went to market, this little piggy stayed at home… Alright, in this case several mooncake piggies stayed home.
-I had a lot of fun making the chinny chin chins of these little confections just in time for the Chinese Moon Cake Festival a.k.a.
+This little piggy went to market, this little piggy stayed at home… In this case several Snowskin Mooncake Piggies stayed home.
+I had a lot of fun making the “chinny chin chins” of these little confections just in time for the Chinese Mooncake Festival a.k.a.
 Mid-Autumn Festival which falls on September 30th this year.
-Some of the ingredients were fresh off the plane from Singapore and not a moment to lose, into the moon cakes they went!
+Some of the ingredients were fresh off the plane from Singapore.
+Not a moment to lose, into the moon cakes they went!

-Ann used chocolate pearls for her piggy’s eyes but I couldn’t find any here.
-I did find candy eyeballs and mini M&M’s which were the perfect size.
+Ann used chocolate pearls for her piggy’s eyes but I could not find any here.
+I did however find some candy eyeballs and mini M&M’s which were the perfect size.
 Do leave the eyes off until ready to be serve as the moisture from the snowskin and filling can cause the candy eyes to get saturated.